Throwback Thursday: Popularity

-Other Trends Based on Days of the Week
+Other trends based on days of the week

 Monday Motivation

 Monday Motivation is a slogan redistributed on social media platforms such as Twitter, Instagram and Facebook under the hashtag #MondayMotivation where users of the social media sites post positive messages on a Monday.
 Positive quotes and uplifting messages are included in this hashtag as well as many photographs.
 Monday was the chosen day for such hashtag as a result of the widely known Monday Blues phenomena.
 The hashtag also aims to inspire productivity for all, with users using this hashtag for motivating other users to get out of bed on a Monday morning.

 Flashback Friday

 Similar to Throwback Thursday, Flashback Friday was a popular hashtag several months before Throwback Thursday was.
 Although both hashtags are similar, what makes them different is the days in which one can post a nostalgic picture.
 Flashback Friday is a second chance for social media lovers to upload a photo if they have forgotten on Thursday, or even for people to upload more vintage photos that allows them to share their content as many times as they want.
-On Fridays, social media users should use the hashtag #flashbackfriday or #fbf to follow the trend.
+On Fridays, social media users use the hashtag #flashbackfriday or #fbf to follow the trend.